IAmSorryDave/UvCorny/README.md

-# UvCorny
+# UvCorny 🌽
-A UV Project Management Template for Python
+A UV Project Management Template for Python.

 ## Quickstart